What is biliary atresia?

-Parents will be the primary screeners with the help of an infant stool colour card (ISCC) to identify pale stools, which are often an early symptom of biliary atresia.
-Parents will be given the ISCC by the birth hospital or midwifery practice group.
+Parents are the primary screeners with the help of an infant stool colour card (ISCC) to identify pale stools, which are often an early symptom of biliary atresia.
+Parents are given the ISCC by the birth hospital or midwifery practice group.
 Parents will compare their child’s stool colour to the images on the ISCC during regular diaper changes for the first month of life.
 If they detect pale stool, they can contact NSO using the contact methods shown on the card.
 When identification and treatment start early, babies with biliary atresia can have a better chance to grow and develop normally.

 What does this mean for you?

 - Use the ISCC to screen your child’s poop for the first month of life.

 - If pale poop is present, contact NSO through the contact information on the card.